bjorn-ha/smarthome/README.md

 ### <a name="lights"></a>Lights

 <p><font size="3">Up till now I really like the Ikea Tradfri lights.
 I have chosen them mostly for their lower price and wide range of products.
 The only down-sides of the lights is that they don't dim as far as Philips Hue lights do.
-Also changing color temperature and brightness can't be done in one go but needs two different commands from HA.
+Also changing color temperature and brightness can't be done in one go but needs two different commands from hass.io.
 I will post a work-around for this in the projects folder soon.

 I've chosen the Xiaomi Yee Lights as they can be controlled directly over WiFi without using the Yeelight app/cloud.
-This can be done with the YeeLight integration of HA without any need of flashing custom firmware/soldering.</p>
+This can be done with the YeeLight integration of hass.io without any need of flashing custom firmware/soldering.</p>

 | Device        |Quantities           |More Info          |Image    |
 | ------------- |:-------------:|:-----:|-----------:|